 Before you start painting, you should remove the old paint or the wallpapers if there are any, correct the unevenness, fill the holes, and cracks, and wash all the walls.
 Let them dry and smooth out the surface with the sandpaper lastly.

-If you have a mold, remove it with a mixture of varicose and water (50% each), then rinse it with plain water.
-Some molds can be very dangerous, so it is recommended to use the mask.
-Ensure that the room is kept dry to prevent future mold build-up.
-Some paints are resistant to mold and others are advertised just for removing the stain.
+If you have mould, remove it with a mixture of varicose and water (50% each), then rinse it with plain water.
+Some moulds can be very dangerous, so it is recommended to use the mask.
+Ensure that the room is kept dry to prevent future mould build-up.
+Some paints are resistant to mould and others are advertised just for removing the stain.

 The Painting Itself